bowman2001/perplexdoc/content/doc/basic/image/syntax/index.md

 ## Syntax

 The CommonMark image element is syntactically very similar to a [link](/doc/basic/link).
 The sole difference: The image element begins with an exclamation mark `!`.
+There are also two notations to reference the source: **Inline** or **reference**.

-There are also two notation options to reference the source: **Inline** or **reference**.
+Additionally, the theme makes further distinctions:

-Additionally the theme relies on Hugo’s feature to distinguish the two possible ways to place an image in Markdown: **Stand-alone** or **embedded**.
+- The two possible ways to place an image — **stand-alone** or **embedded** — are handled differently.

-The theme can also process **resource parameters** or a few **in-place parameters** to change the layout.
+- **Resource parameters** and a few **in-place parameters** can enhance and change the image layout.

 ### Notation